datalakehouse/docs/docs/products/m3db/index.rst

 Integrates with your existing tools
 ------------------------------------

-M3 is highly compatible with other DLH products for the following tasks:
+M3 is highly compatible with other datalakehouse products for the following tasks:

 - To collect metrics with Prometheus, M3 is designed as a scalable storage backend.